MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 Setting the `<WindowsPackageType>None</WindowsPackageType>` project property causes the *auto-initializer* to locate and load a version of the Windows App SDK version that's most appropriate for your app.

 If you have advanced needs (such as custom error handling, or to load a specific version of the Windows App SDK), then you can instead call the bootstrapper API explicitly.
-For more info, see [Use the Windows App SDK runtime for non-MSIX-packaged apps](/windows/apps/windows-app-sdk/use-windows-app-sdk-run-time), and [Tutorial&mdash;Use the bootstrapper API in a non-MSIX-packaged app that uses the Windows App SDK](/windows/apps/windows-app-sdk/tutorial-unpackaged-deployment).
+For more info, see [Use the Windows App SDK runtime for non-MSIX-packaged apps](/windows/apps/windows-app-sdk/use-windows-app-sdk-run-time), and [Tutorial: Use the bootstrapper API in a non-MSIX-packaged app that uses the Windows App SDK](/windows/apps/windows-app-sdk/tutorial-unpackaged-deployment).

 For more info about the bootstrapper, see [Deployment architecture and overview for framework-dependent apps](/windows/apps/windows-app-sdk/deployment-architecture#bootstrapper).